mapcrafter/mapcrafter/docs/logging.rst

 configuration file as well as with the normal render configuration files.
 You can configure Mapcrafter to log its output into a log file or a local syslog daemon.

-You can find your global logging configuration file with the ``mapcrafter --find-resources`` command, but it's usually installed as ``/etc/mapcrafter/logging.conf`` or directly available as ``mapcrafter/src/logging.conf`` (if Mapcrafter is not system/user-wide installed).
+You can find your global logging configuration file with the ``mapcrafter-legacy --find-resources`` command, but it's usually installed as ``/etc/mapcrafter-legacy/logging.conf`` or directly available as ``mapcrafter-legacy/src/logging.conf`` (if Mapcrafter is not system/user-wide installed).

 Here is a very simple example of a logging configuration file: